dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 - Then, the program uses an async keyword to indicate that the program will return an async message that consists of text string that is constructed using "Hello, ", the # operator, the name argument, and "!".

 We'll explore actor objects, classes, and asynchronous messages in a future tutorial.
-For now, this will wrap up our introduction to dfx.
+For now, this will wrap up our introduction to `dfx`.

 ## Next steps